alpulkegul/library_learning/II_dataStructuresAndAlgorithm/Project1_SelectionSort.md

 ## Questions & Answers

 1. [22,27,16,2,18,6] → Insertion Sort

-    a.
-Write the stages of the sequence given above according to sort type.
+    ❓Write the stages of the sequence given above according to sort type.

         <aside>
         ✅ Answer: